RosettaCommons/documentation/development_documentation/test/run-unit-test.md

 Compiling unit tests
 ====================
-Unit tests are C++ code and must be compiled.
-Simply add `cat=test` to your `scons` command line to build the unit tests.
-The underlying Rosetta libraries must exist (you must have built WITHOUT `cat=test` first).
-The binaries are NOT important.
+To build the unit tests, run `scons` with `cat=test`.
+You should not specify targets (e.g. `bin`) while doing so.
 Tests are intended to be built and run in `debug` mode, because this catches more errors.
-Test compiling is at least an order of magnitude faster than the main codebase (a bad sign that we don't have good unit test coverage).
+For build to succeeed, the underlying Rosetta libraries *must exist* (you must have built *without* `cat=test` first).
+However, existence of binaries is not important.

 Broadly, compiling should look like:

 ```